-San Pedro de Atacama Itinerary Without Hire Car / Camper
+San Pedro De Atacama Itinerary Without Hire Car / Camper

 Okay, so what if you don’t want to hire a car?
 It is expensive after all.
 And maybe you prefer to be selective about exactly what you want to do.

 Well, you can relax.
 Only pay for the tours you really want to go on.
 The downside is that there’s not much you can do without taking a tour, unless you meet some awesome people who have a car, like we did!

 If you’re concerned about blowing your budget on paying for tours, we suggest you spend fewer days in town but go on more tours with the money you will save.
 Accommodation and food are expensive, while tour prices are pretty good value.

 Remember we will be firing tour suggestions at you, use them for information to sculpt your own San Pedro de Atacama itinerary.
 You can book none, just a few, or all of them depending on your budget and what you hope to see!

 The tour will only cost around US$ 20-25.
 Keep in mind, you will still have to pay the 10,000 CLP (US$12) entrance fee.
 In truth, $20 to be picked up from your hotel and dropped back in town is pretty good value.

 This is the perfect alternative to hiring a car and driving the 2,000m altitude gain.
 But it means heading up into altitude sickness territory on Day 1.
 Drink plenty of water and chew on the coca leaves!

 Afternoon / Evening

 Once you arrive back to San Pedro, treat yourself to a visit to Emporio Andino and the best empanadas this side of the Sun.
 Don’t worry, you can burn the calories straight off by hiring a mountain bike and cycling over to Valle de la Luna.

 If you’re not a huge fan of that idea (it’s probably scorching hot!), go ahead and book this tour to Valle de la Luna for the evening.
 You’ll spend time inside a salt cave (in fairly tight spaces!) and see an old disused mine.

 Day 2 depends on your budget and your interests.

-Option 1: Have a more relaxing and budget friendly day.
+Have a more relaxing and budget friendly day.
 Pick up a Sandboard in town, hire a bike again for 6 hours at 3,000 CLP and cycle over to Valle de la Marte.

-Option 2: For the travelers who have FOMO (fear of missing out) like us, your best bet is to take this tour for 7 hours which includes the postcard perfect Altiplanic Lagunas Miscanti and Miniques, Salar de Atacama and Laguna Chaxa.
+For the travelers who have FOMO (fear of missing out) like us, your best bet is to take this tour for 7 hours which includes the postcard perfect Altiplanic Lagunas Miscanti and Miniques, Salar de Atacama and Laguna Chaxa.

 A 10 hour tour like this one includes the all of the sites on the 7 hour tour, but also includes Salar de Talar (red rocks).
-Boom, loads ticked off in one hit.
+Loads ticked off in one hit.

 Afternoon / Evening